 Now use the CPAN cli:

-and do the following
+sudo cpan and execute the following command

 cpan> o conf urllist unshift file:///path/to/my/mirror/cpan